Easy Sea Buckthorn Curd (No Added Sugar)

 Health Benefits Of Sea Buckthorn Berries

-Contains Essential Fatty Acids: Sea buckthorn is one of the few plant sources that contain all four omega fatty acids: omega-3, -6, -7, and -9.
+• Sea buckthorn is one of the few plant sources that contain all four omega fatty acids: omega-3, -6, -7, and -9.
 Omega-7, in particular, is rare and highly beneficial for skin health, supporting cell regeneration and helping to maintain moisture and elasticity.

-Aids in Digestion: Sea buckthorn has been used traditionally to aid digestion.
+• In Poland, sea buckthorn has been used traditionally to aid digestion.
 The berries contain fiber, which supports healthy digestion, and their anti-inflammatory properties can help soothe the digestive tract.

 What You Will Need to Make the Curd

 Monk Fruit with Erythritol: Monk fruit sweetener, often combined with erythritol, is a natural, zero-calorie sweetener derived from monk fruit.
 It offers a sweet taste similar to sugar without the calories or impact on blood sugar levels.
-Erythritol, a sugar alcohol, is often mixed with monk fruit to provide bulk and sweetness.
-This combination is perfect for those seeking a lower-calorie alternative to sugar, offering sweetness without overpowering the natural flavors of the other ingredients.

 Prepare the Sea Buckthorn Juice: